 From the Xarxa Punt TIC, we want to spread projects and initiatives that promote sustainable purchases.
-This week, we talk about it with Clàudia Bosch from Setem.
-Essential!

 Image of gift